Nagoya

 Courses & Syllabi

 With over 800 courses taught in English, (and many more in Japanese), students participating in NUPACE have a variety of study options open to them.
-Provided that they meet the academic and linguistic requirements of the classes in question, they may devise individual semester/year-based course loads, choosing units from
+Provided that they meet the academic and linguistic requirements of the classes in question, students may devise semester/year-based course loads from, 1) the wide-ranging spectrum of English-taught courses, offered both by the individual Schools and Institute of Liberal Arts and Sciences (ILAS), 2) Japanese language courses, and 3) regular courses taught in Japanese.

 School of Humanities (U)/ Graduate School of Humanities (G)